mirror/dd-wrt/src/router/opennds/docs/source/config.rst

 Essential Access
 ----------------

+Essential access for DNS and DHCP is granted by default.

-It is essential that you allow ports for DNS and DHCP (unless you have a very specific reason for doing so, **disabling these will soft brick your router!**):
+If additional optional access is required, it is essential that you specifically allow ports for DNS and DHCP (unless you have a very specific reason for not doing so and know what you are doing. **Disabling these will soft brick your router!**):

 ``list users_to_router 'allow tcp port 53'``